 Note: Quickly turning your lights on and off via a physical switch is actually a manual override of sorts and is found in any brand of floodlight, not just the Floodlight Cam, as a safety feature.
 To turn off your floodlights after a power cycle, use the manual "lights" control in your Ring app.

-Tap on the "Light Settings" band for access to the advanced floodlight controls including Motion Control Settings and Light Scheduling.
+Tap on the "Light Settings" tile for access to the advanced floodlight controls including Motion Control Settings and Light Scheduling.

 Motion Control Settings